echoedinvoker/nodejs-jonas/10-auths-security/140-delete-me/memo.md

 ![Alt query middleware to filter out 'active: false' users](pic/09.jpg)

+- The method "find" used here is an instance method for current user documents, unlike User.find, which can change current user documents directly based on the query result.

 ![Alt use regular expression to replace 'find' string](pic/10.jpg)

 ### _Instance method of current user documents and query condition_